akharrou/QuickDocs/In-The-Makings/LLDB.md

 ------------------------------------------------------------------------------->

-> *<small> ﷽ <br>
+> *﷽ <br>
 >  In the name of God, the most Gracious, the most Merciful.
 All praise and thanks are due to Him.
 Lord of all that exists.
-Owner & Master of the Day of Resurrection </small>*
+Owner & Master of the Day of Resurrection*

 Low Level Debugger (LLDB)
 ===